entur/bau/README.md

 # Geocoder-v2 Test

 A React application for testing and comparing the results from Entur's Geocoder-v1 and Geocoder-v2 APIs.
-The app provides an autocomplete search interface for finding places and transport locations in Norway.
+The app provides both autocomplete search and reverse geocoding interfaces for finding places and transport locations in Norway.

+## Features

+- **Autocomplete**: Search for places by text input
+- **Reverse Geocoding**: Find places by latitude/longitude coordinates
+- Side-by-side comparison of v1 and v2 results
+- Highlights differences between API versions

 ## Tech Stack